-The shoes in the first row (Adidas) will fit a child with a medium, wide, or an extra wide foot since they are available in wide widths!
+These first basketball shoe styles (Adidas) will fit a child with a medium, wide, or an extra wide foot (choose the ones available in wide widths).

-The shoes in the second row will fit a child with a narrow or a medium width foot ONLY.
+The basketball shoe styles below will fit a child with a narrow or a medium width foot ONLY.

 All of these shoe styles fit “short”, which means that you need a whole size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.